 The pointing request body shall contain one or more attitude timelines.

+An attitude timeline shall describe the attitude of a spacecraft or any of its articulate parts over a period of time.

 For each independent frame defined in the definitions there shall be one attitude timeline in the pointing request body.